peregrineshahin/ChessProgrammingWiki/content/Kindergarten_Bitboards.md

 ## 32-bit Versions

 One other variation of the memory versus computation theme was encouraged by 32-bit mode.
 64-bit multiplication is quite expensive in 32-bit mode - a call using three imuls.
 Thus, it is more efficient to use shift-or plus 32-bit multiplication, which might in fact be used in 64-bit mode as well.
-[Piotr Cichy](Piotr_Cichy "Piotr Cichy") proposed a multiplication less [parallel prefix shift](Parallel_Prefix_Algorithms "Parallel Prefix Algorithms") approach similar to [Occupancy of any Line](Occupancy_of_any_Line "Occupancy of any Line") [[6]](#cite_note-6) , which is a good alternative for processors with slow multiplication.
+[Piotr Cichy](Piotr_Cichy "Piotr Cichy") proposed a multiplication less [parallel prefix shift](Parallel_Prefix_Algorithms "Parallel Prefix Algorithms") approach similar to [Occupancy of any Line](Occupancy_of_any_Line "Occupancy of any Line") <a id="cite-note-6" href="#cite-ref-6">[6]</a> , which is a good alternative for processors with slow multiplication.

-An efficient and tricky file-approach was introduced by [Zach Wegner](Zach_Wegner "Zach Wegner") [[7]](#cite_note-7), using a 32KByte, [rotated like](Rotated_Bitboards "Rotated Bitboards") lookup-table:
+An efficient and tricky file-approach was introduced by [Zach Wegner](Zach_Wegner "Zach Wegner") <a id="cite-note-7" href="#cite-ref-7">[7]</a>, using a 32KByte, [rotated like](Rotated_Bitboards "Rotated Bitboards") lookup-table:
 It is quite strange, yes, but it is an out of order mapping.
 There are only 5 bits because each bit in the factor maps more than one bit.
 The trick here is the odd shift 29, so that the multiply does not overflow individual bits.
 I have since found that 25 and 27 will work with the same magic: